Design-Monster/javascript-ultimate-cheat-sheet/what-is/closure.md

 Closure means that an inner function always has access to the vars and parameters of its outer function, even after the outer function has returned.
+In this case the function displayName (the inner function) can access all of the function "pam" including its variables and parameters.

 function pam() {
     var name = "Pam Beesly";